Paul Simon: 2014–2022: Stranger to Stranger and In the Blue Light

 Simon performed "Bridge over Troubled Water" at the 2016 Democratic National Convention on July 25, 2016.
 He debuted a new version of "Questions for the Angels" with jazz guitarist Bill Frisell on The Late Show with Stephen Colbert on May 24, 2017.
 On February 5, 2018, Simon announced his intention to retire from touring, citing time away from his family and the death of longtime guitarist Vincent Nguini.
 He did not rule out performing live again.
 He began a farewell concert tour, Homeward Bound – The Farewell Tour, in May 2018 in Vancouver, Canada, and performed shows across North America and Europe.
 He played his final concert in Queens, New York, on September 22, 2018.

 In 2018, Simon released his 14th solo studio album, In the Blue Light, which consisted of re-recordings of lesser-known songs from his catalog, some with altered arrangements, harmonic structures and lyrics.
 On August 11, 2019, he returned to live performance when he closed San Francisco's Outside Lands festival in Golden Gate Park.
 He said he planned to donate his net proceeds to local environmental nonprofit organizations.
 American Songwriter honored Dion's "Song for Sam Cooke (Here in America)", featuring Simon, as the "Greatest of the Great 2020 Songs".
 Simon sold his music publishing catalog to Sony Music Publishing in March 2021.
 He was previously signed to Universal Music Publishing Group.
+He appeared in Ken Burns's Country Music discussing the influence of the Everly Brothers.